-- Triage: All patients should receive a primary triage based on the Region 11 Modified START/JumpSTART Triage Algorithm.
+- 2. Triage: All patients should receive a primary triage based on the Region 11 Modified START/JumpSTART Triage Algorithm.
 Triage is a dynamic process and the initially assigned triage category may change subsequent to additional patient assessment. - 3.
 Treatment Area: A Treatment Area should be set up when the number and type of patients exceeds the number of ambulances available for immediate transport.
 A Treatment Officer at the level of paramedic, should be identified to manage this area and provide repetitive secondary triage and treatment as appropriate.
-Each patient should receive a primary and secondary survey and treatment per Region 11 EMS protocols. - a.
-Trauma patients should have the Trauma Field Triage Criteria applied (as per policy) to identify critical patients requiring transport to a Level 1 Trauma Center. - i.
-Patients that meet Step 1 (Physiologic) or Step 2 (Anatomic) criteria should be triaged "Red" and be transported to a Level 1 Trauma Center. - Patients that meet Step 3 (Mechanism of Injury) or Step 4 (Special Consideration) should be triaged "Yellow" and be transported to a Level 1 Trauma Center. - b.
+Each patient should receive a primary and secondary survey and treatment per Region 11 EMS Protocols. - a.
+Trauma patients should have the Trauma Field Triage Criteria applied (as per policy) to identify critical patients requiring transport to a Level 1 Trauma Center or Level 1 Pediatric Trauma Center. - Patients that meet Injury Pattern or Mental Status & Vital Signs criteria should be triaged "Red" and be transported to the appropriate Level 1 Trauma Center. - ii.
+Patients that meet Mechanism of Injury or High Risk Populations criteria should be triaged "Yellow" and be transported to the appropriate Level 1 Trauma Center. - b.
 Medical patients should be reassessed and triage level adjusted as indicated. - c.
 First responders (EMS, Fire, Law Enforcement, etc.) that become ill or injured during the incident should be triaged and treated as above and will be given priority transport. - 4.
-Transport Area: Begin transport of the most critical ("Red") patients to the closest, most appropriate hospital.
+Transport Area: Begin transport of the most critical or immediate priority ("Red") patients to the closest, most appropriate hospital.
 This is managed by the Transport Officer. - a.
-After the most critical ("Red") patients have been transported, the immediate ("Yellow") patients should be transported next, and then minimal ("Green") patients. - b.
-Ambulances may transport multiple "Green" or "Yellow" patients in the same vehicle for resource utilization subject to the availability of proper safety restraints.
+After the immediate priority ("Red") patients have been transported, the immediate priority ("Yellow") patients should be transported next, and then minimal priority ("Green") patients. - b.
+Ambulances may transport multiple "Green" or "Yellow" patients in the same vehicle for resource utilization subject to the availability of proper patient safety restraints.
 This may be done only after completing the primary and secondary survey with medical stabilization.
 The maximum number of patients transported per ambulance should be one "Red", two "Yellow", or four "Green". - c.
-After complete assessment, patients that meet criteria for withholding resuscitation (as per policy) may be categorized as deceased ("Black") and left on scene unless the situation warrants removal. - 5.
-Communication - a.
-There should be an initial communication with the Resource (Command) Hospital for Online Medical Control of the incident.
-There should be secondary individual ambulance communication as a pre-notification report to the receiving hospital.
-This may be limited in a large incident such as an EMS Plan 3 and above. - b.
-An EMS Communications Officer at the level of a paramedic should be identified to contact the Command Hospital.
-For large, complex, evolving incidents, there should be early notification to the Command Hospital.
+After complete assessment, patients that meet criteria for withholding resuscitation (as per Determination of Death/Withholding of Resuscitative Measures Policy) may be categorized as deceased ("Black") and left on scene unless the situation warrants removal.